 The Confirmed and Confirmed By fields will not be populated automatically.
 An Admin can click the Confirmed button to populate these fields serving to show when and by who the computer details were verified.
 Note that once populated, they will not be cleared if the client subsequently sends up new data.

 You can also manually enter values in KeyConfigure in the Asset ID, Location, and Owner fields.
-If you enter a value in any of these fields and save the change, the Confirmed field will automatically be filled in with the current date and time, and the Confirmed By field will be filled in with the KeyServer account name which you are logged into KeyConfigure with.
 As long as no clients have registry/plist entries for these values, the manually entered data will remain as is.
 However, if clients have registry entries, the values will get overwritten with the values from the client when it next logs in.
 So if you are trying to force a manual change, you should check the Locked checkbox.
 This will prevent any automatic changes originating from the client in all fields in the Asset and Custom Columns panes.
 This is also handy to ensure no accidental changes are made to these fields as you must unlock before edit.

 This pane shows any custom columns which have been defined.
 Once you define custom fields you can populate the values in computer records.
 These can also be populated from the client based on special registry values.
 For more information on defining and using custom columns, see the Custom Columns documentation.
 Note the Locked option in the Asset Pane will prevent automatic or accidental change to these fields.